matheusoliveira22/notes/aws/EC2 Storage Options.md

 ### EBS - Elastic Block Store
 - An EBS is an network drive
 - It allows data to be persisted even after the instance is terminated
+	- Root volumes have the delete on termination atrribute set by default
 - Can be assigned to only one instance at a time (except multi-attach feature)
 - They have a provisioned capacity
 - They are locked in an specific AZ